protocol/research-website/content/publications/santos2019/index.md

 ---
-title: DClaims: A Censorship Resistant Web Annotations System using IPFS and Ethereum
+title: "DClaims: A Censorship Resistant Web Annotations System using IPFS and Ethereum"

 # Hugos Publish Date (not used)
 date: 2014-07-14